Thalassotitan: Postcranial skeleton

 The postcranial skeleton is not fully known, only fossils representing a little more than the front half of the body have been found.
 The general shape of the vertebrae are typical for mosasaurines.
 They are procoelous, meaning that the front side is deeply cupped concavely and the back side is bulged convexly.
 The cervical (neck) vertebrae are slightly wider than long.
 Its atlas holds rectangular or triangular neural arches; another single tall neural arch is also present at the top of the vertebra.
-The articular surfaces, which atach to the cartilage that connect vertebrae together, is initially heart-shaped but becomes rounded at the rearmost cervicals.
+The articular surfaces, which attach to the cartilage that connect vertebrae together, is initially heart-shaped but becomes rounded at the rearmost cervicals.
 The dorsal (back) vertebrae are slightly longer than wide with tall neural arches, rounded articular surfaces, and large rectangular transverse processes.
 The ribs are short and robust.

 The pectoral girdle is robust and most similar with that in P. overtoni and Mosasaurus conodon, albeit more square-shaped than the latter.
 The two bones making up the girdle, the scapula and coracoid, are similar in sizes.
 They loosely contact with each other, but their contact point is nevertheless wider than the glenoid fossa.
 The scapula is shaped like a square, being as long as it is wide.
 It lacks a defined scapular neck but expands from front to back, forming a fan-like convex blade.
 The coracoid is also somewhat squarish and lacks a well-defined neck.
 Its margins are weakly concave in the front and back but very convex at the bottom.

 The forelimbs formed long paddles that resembled mosasaurin mosasaurs like Mosasaurus and Plotosaurus but more primitive in possessing longer but fewer phalanges.
 The humerus is very stocky and resemble that in P. overtoni except in the expansion of the glenoid condyle beyond the postglenoid process.
 The radius is unusually shaped for a mosasaur.
 It is as large as the humerus and much larger than the ulna and takes on a crescent-like or subrectangular form, unlike smaller hourglass-shaped radii in typical mosasaurs.